blueprismo/blueprismo.github.io/content/posts/human_decadency/index.md

 ## Elastic

 This interviewer, Ferran San Millan, was also from near my hometown (Girona) and we did half of the interview in Catalan.
 Sadly the position was quickly fulfilled before I could do any code or skills test.
 It killed me the vague hope in regards of getting hired.

-Nevertheless, he seemed a friendly guy that takes importance into listening to people.
+Nevertheless, he is a friendly guy that takes importance into listening to people.
+Enjoyed the time with him!

+## n8n

+N8n is a "no-code" platform for automating stuff, seems a cool open source project which is very very trendy nowadays.

+Did a couple of rounds, I really enjoyed the technical interview, the setting was a game of cards where it represented a circular graph of 6 kings.
+Each king having some "score/life" points that were subtracted through a dice roll.

+I tend to express my train of thought while doing the exercise, and I was back and forth quite a lot, that insecurity made me loose some time and clarity towards bringing a solution.
+The examinator smelled that, and maybe that is the reason I finally got rejected.
+Overall the exercise was one of the funniest I ever did in an interview, I like how playful it was.

 ## Docker